Zoe Hale, MD ’67

 A medical residency and an infectious disease fellowship at Yale followed, and it was there she met and married psychiatrist Mahlon Hale.
 Zoe practiced medicine in New Haven for almost twenty years before becoming a medical director, first at Blue Cross and then at Medicare in Connecticut.

 Meanwhile, Hale continually expanded her support to Mount Holyoke.
-In 2003, she endowed a fund for environmental studies internships, and in 2008 she was able to add to that fund while also providing an income stream for life by establishing a charitable gift annuity with the College.
+In 2003, she endowed a fund for environmental studies internships.
+And in 2008 she established a charitable gift annuity with the College, providing an income stream for life while supporting her endowed fund.
 “It means everything to me to give back to Mount Holyoke.
 I have always felt completely and totally in debt to the College,” she says.

 Since 2003, Hale’s fund has provided support for nearly fifty environmental studies and geography majors who have pursued real-world experience.
 More recently, Hale’s gifts have helped Mount Holyoke commit to provide funding to every student who has secured a qualified internship or research position through The Lynk, the College’s signature approach to connecting curricular choices to careers.